-GROBID (or Grobid) means GeneRation Of BIbliographic Data.
+GROBID (or Grobid, but not GroBid nor GroBiD) means GeneRation Of BIbliographic Data.

-GROBID is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured TEI-encoded documents with a particular focus on technical and scientific publications.
-First developments started in 2008 as a hobby.
+GROBID is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications.
+First developments started in 2008 as a hobby, following a suggestion by Laurent Romary (Inria).
 In 2011 the tool has been made available in open source.
-Work on GROBID has been steady as side project since the beginning and is expected to continue until at least 2020 :)
+Work on GROBID has been steady as side project since the beginning and is expected to continue as such.

 The following functionalities are available:

-- Parsing of names, in particular author names in header, and author names in references (two distinct models).
+- Parsing of names (e.g. person title, forenames, middle name, etc.), in particular author names in header, and author names in references (two distinct models).

 - Parsing of affiliation and address blocks.

-GROBID includes batch processing, a comprehensive RESTful API, a JAVA API, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.
+GROBID includes a comprehensive web service API, Docker images, batch processing, a JAVA API, a generic training and evaluation framework (precision, recall, etc., n-fold cross-evaluation), systematic end-to-end benchmarking on thousand documents and the semi-automatic generation of training data.

 GROBID can be considered as production ready.
-Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST, Mendeley, CERN, ...
+Deployments in production includes ResearchGate, Academia.edu, HAL Research Archive, the European Patent Office, INIST-CNRS, Mendeley, CERN (Invenio), Internet Archive, and many others.

 The key aspects of GROBID are the following ones:

-- Written in Java, with JNI call to native CRF libraries.
+- Written in Java, with JNI call to native CRF libraries and/or Deep Learning libraries via Python JNI bridge.

-- Lazy loading of models and resources.
-Depending on the selectd process, only the required data are loaded in memory.
-For instance, extracting only metadata header from a PDF requires less than 2 GB memory in a multithreading usage, extracting citations uses around 3GB and extracting all the PDF structure around 4GB.
+- Optional lazy loading of models and resources.
+Depending on the selected process, only the required data are loaded in memory.
+For instance, extracting only metadata header from a PDF requires less than 2 GB memory in a multithreading usage, extracting citations uses around 3GB and extracting all the PDF structures around 4GB.

-- Robust and fast PDF processing based on Xpdf and dedicated post-processing.
+- Robust and fast PDF processing with pdfalto, based on xpdf, and dedicated post-processing.

-- Modular and reusable machine learning models.
-The extractions are based on Linear Chain Conditional Random Fields which is currently the state of the art in bibliographical information extraction and labeling.
-The specialized CRF models are cascaded to build a complete document structure.
+- Modular and reusable machine learning models for sequence labelling.
+The default extractions are based on Linear Chain Conditional Random Fields, with the possibility to use various Deep Learning architectures for sequence labelling (including ELMo and BERT-CRF) for improving accuracy.
+The specialized sequence labelling models are cascaded to build a complete (hierarchical) document structure.

 - Full encoding in TEI, both for the training corpus and the parsed results.

-- Reinforcement of extracted bibliographical data via online call to Crossref (optional), export in OpenURL, etc. for easier integration into Digital Library environments.
+- Optional consolidation of extracted bibliographical data via online call to biblio-glutton or the CrossRef REST API, export to OpenURL, BibTeX, etc. for easier integration into Digital Library environments.
+For scalability, reliability and accuracy, we recommend to use biblio-glutton when possible.

 - Rich bibliographical processing: fine grained parsing of author names, dates, affiliations, addresses, etc. but also for instance quite reliable automatic attachment of affiliations and emails to authors.